-After a semester of studying, working, and partying up here at MoHi, you’re hopefully starting to catch on to the hang of things up here.
-It’s still more than natural, however, to nervously stumble over your question in front of your 180-person class, or always find yourself in a 15+ person deep pasta line at Ferris.
+After a semester of studying, working, and partying up here at Morningside Heights, you’re hopefully starting to get the hang of things around campus.
+It’s still more than natural, however, to nervously stumble over your question in front of your 180-person class, or always find yourself in a 15-person line for pasta at Ferris Booth Commons.
 To help you start navigating Columbia like the true pro you are, we here at Spectrum have decided to publish answers to a few common first-year queries.

 Q: How do you talk to a professor in a 200-person class?

-A: We understand that it’s intimidating to raise your hand in a large lecture.
-Yet, if you’re struggling, a short conversation with a professor can really clear up tricky concepts.
-To interact with your professors in a more intimate setting, we suggest that you visit their office hours.
+A: If you’re struggling in a class, or just curious about the material, a short conversation with a professor can really clear up tricky concepts, but we understand that it’s intimidating to raise your hand in a large lecture.
+To interact with your professors in a more intimate setting, we suggest that you attend their office hours.
 If these hours conflict with another commitment, you can also email them to arrange a separate time to meet.
-Additionally, most large lectures have TAs who you can talk to in order to sort out difficult questions.
+Additionally, most large lectures have TAs whom you can talk to in order to sort out difficult questions.

 Q: How do you know what’s in the library and how do you check books out?

-A: Between Butler stacks, the smaller libraries scattered around campus, and off-site storage in (you guessed it) New Jersey, there are several million books in Columbia’s Library System.
-But if you’re a first-year, you might not know how to access all these resources.
+A: Between Butler stacks, the smaller libraries scattered around campus, and offsite storage in (you guessed it!)
+New Jersey, there are several million books in Columbia’s library system.
+But if you’re a first-year, you might not know how to access all of these resources.
 No worries.
-Simply follow this link to the CLIO quicksearch page to find whatever you’re looking for, and then follow the Butler Stack Guide or ask at the Circulation Desk if you can’t remember how the Dewey Decimal System works to find that killer anthology you need.
-If you don’t want to brave the cold to get to a library, you can also try your luck at the CLIO e-book collection.
+Simply follow this link to the CLIO Quicksearch page to find whatever you’re looking for, and then follow the Butler Stack Guide or ask an attendant at the Circulation Desk to find the killer anthology that you need.
+If you don’t want to brave the cold to get to a library, you can also try your luck with the CLIO e-book collection.

 Q: What are good cheap places to eat around campus?